Research

 DISSERTATION

-Economic Sanctions and Civil War Recurrence: Can Sanctions Contribute to Lasting Peace? (with T. Clifton Morgan)
+Economic Sanctions and Rebel Political Reintegration: Can Sanctions Contribute to Lasting Peace? (with T. Clifton Morgan)

 Economic sanctions are frequently employed by third parties in civil war contexts with the aim of influencing the conduct and outcome of the war.
-Previous research has primarily focused on whether sanctions can speed conflict resolution by incentivizing states to cease hostilities.
-However, we have not explored the implications of sanctions for post-conflict politics.
-Conflict termination and peace sustainability are two different outcomes; in this paper, we focus on how sanctions can have long-term implications for the latter.
-We examine how the threat and imposition of sanctions during civil wars impact the likelihood of war recurrence and contribute to lasting peace by facilitating the transformation of rebel groups into political parties.
-We propose two mechanisms through which sanctions affect rebel political involvement: cost generation and norm dissemination.
-Sanctions that impose costs on governments during civil wars can bolster rebels' capacity and increase their prospects of becoming political actors.
-Furthermore, sanctions that target the government's behavior in the conflict can enhance the legitimacy of rebel groups, thereby fostering their transition into the political sphere.
-To investigate these expectations empirically, we utilize cross-national data from the UCDP Conflict Termination dataset, the Civil War Successor Party dataset, and the TIES dataset on threatened and imposed sanctions.
-By examining conflict recurrence, rebel group transformations, and types of sanctions, our analysis provides valuable insights into the determinants of lasting peace and the long-term consequences of sanctions in post-conflict settings.
-This study holds significant policy implications for states contemplating the use of sanctions on actors involved in civil wars.
-By providing a better understanding of the likely long-term consequences of such choices, our findings can inform state decisions and contribute to more effective peacebuilding strategies.
+Previous research has primarily focused on whether sanctions can speed conflict resolution or termination by incentivizing states to cease hostilities.
+However, the implications of sanctions for post-conflict outcomes have been less explored.
+We examine how the threat and imposition of sanctions during civil wars influence the prospects of lasting peace through their effects on the probability that rebel groups transform into political parties.
+We propose two mechanisms through which sanctions affect rebel political involvement: cost generation and legitimacy signaling.
+Sanctions that impose costs on governments during civil wars can bolster rebels' relative capacity and increase their prospects of becoming political actors.
+Furthermore, sanctions that target the government's behavior in the conflict can signal the legitimacy of rebel groups’ demands, thereby fostering their transition into the political sphere.
+To investigate these expectations empirically, we utilize cross-national data to examine the relationship between the threat and imposition of sanctions, conflict recurrence, and rebel group transformations.
+Our analysis provides valuable insights into the determinants of lasting peace and the long-term consequences of sanctions in post-conflict settings.

 OTHER PROJECTS

 Good Deeds?
-The Effect of Rebel Group Commitments to International Human Rights Norms (with Yui Nishimura)
+Rebel Groups' Humanitarian Commitments and Conflict Resolution (with Yui Nishimura)

 Justice and Militias During Intrastate Conflict (with Santiago Sosa and Liana Eustacia Reyes)